Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 {% endtab %}
 {% endtabs %}

-After a successful configuration, the Experience Cloud ID is generated and included on every network hit that is sent to Adobe.
-Other automatically generated and custom are also sent with each hit.
+After successful configuration, an Experience Cloud identifier is generated and included on every network hit that is sent to Adobe solutions.
+Other automatically generated and custom synced identifiers are also sent with each hit.

 ## Enable lifecycle metrics